mwshinn/paranoidscientist/doc/conceptfaq.rst

 How does Paranoid Scientist differ from using contracts (e.g. PyContracts)?
 ---------------------------------------------------------------------------

+Contracts in theory implement several of the same features but are conceptually distinct:

+- Paranoid Scientist emphasizes the type of each function argument whereas contracts do not
+- Paranoid Scientist only defines the entry and exit conditions, whereas contracts often define other features of functions such as exceptions that may be raised
+- Paranoid Scientist is most concerned with humans being able to understand the entry and exit conditions at a glance, whereas contracts do not.

+These properties give Paranoid Scientist a few unique features which are either awkward or impossible with contracts:

-- Contracts do not allow the comparison of previous executions of a function.
-Therefore, you cannot reason about higher level properties of a function, such as monotonicity or concavity.
+- Unlike contracts, Paranoid Scientist allows comparison of function arguments with previous executions of a function.
+Therefore, you can reason about higher level properties of a function, such as monotonicity or concavity.
-- Contracts cannot perform automated testing.
+- Paranoid Scientist can perform automated testing, whereas contracts cannot
-- PyContracts does not allow parameterized contracts other than the defaults.

 Is Paranoid Scientist "Pythonic"?
 ---------------------------------

+While the concept of types are generally considered non-Pythonic, Paranoid Scientist's types can be thought of as the duck typed type system.

-Paranoid Scientist is Pythonic in most aspects, but not at all in the type system.
-Pythonic code relies on duck typing, which is great in many situations but is a nightmare for scientific programming.
+In general, Pythonic code relies on duck typing, which is great in many situations but is a nightmare for scientific programming.
 As an example, consider the following::